 The CFPB expects all collection agencies to have a compliance management system (CMS) in place during operation.
-Courtney Reynaud, President of Credit Bureau USA, and the other CAC Collection Boot Camp panelists, understand how overwhelming creating a compliant collection agency can be.
+Courtney Reynaud, President of Credit Bureau USA, and the other California Association of Collectors Collection Boot Camp panelists, understand how overwhelming creating a compliant collection agency can be.

 What Makes Up a Compliant Debt Collection Agency

 There are two components that create the framework of a compliant debt collection agency.
-The first piece is an adequate compliance program.
-This program should incorporate a compliance management system, as mandated by the CFPB, and proper writing and development of policies, procedures and work instructions.
+The first piece is an adequate compliance management program.
+This program should incorporate a compliance management system, as mandated by the Consumer Financial Protection Bureau (CFPB), and proper writing and development of policies, procedures and work instructions.

 What the CFPB Expects of Your Compliance Management System

 The CFPB expects collection agencies of all sizes to have an effective Compliance Management System.
 Make Sure Your CMS:

 - Ensures that your policies and procedures meet legal requirements and are also incorporated into your normal business practices

 - Reviews operations to ensure the responsibilities are carried out and legal requirements are met

 - Takes corrective action and updates tools, systems, and material as necessary